SovereignCloudStack/k8s-cluster-api-provider/README.md

 unfortunately, some error in the deployment may result in resources left around.
 ``make fullclean`` uses a custom script (using the openstack CLI) to clean up trying to not hit any resources not created by the capi or terraform.
-It is the recommended way for doing cleanups.
+It is the recommended way for doing cleanups if ``make clean`` fails.

 You can purge the whole project via ``make purge``.
 Be careful with that command as it will purge *all resources in the OpenStack project* even those that have not been created through this Terraform script.